 In this three-part blog, Bucks County native Shirley (Lee) Corsey recalls life growing up in Yardley Borough as an African American.
 Her information is based on historic landmarks, newspaper articles, online archives, documented family photos, and first-person oratory.
-See Shirley speak on “Women History Makers of Bucks County and Beyond” at the Bucks County Visitor Center on March 9, 2019 from 7-9 p.m. as part of a Speaker Series hosted by the African American Museum of Bucks County.
 Catch up with Part 1 and Part 2!
+Visit the Bucks County Visitor Center June 22 - September 7, 2020 to view "Building on a Dream: From Africa to Bucks County," an exhibit hosted by the African American Museum of Bucks County.

 It is well-known documented history that General George Washington crossed the Delaware River right here in Bucks County.
 But did you know that by his side in his boat was a black man?
 You can see it in the dramatic painting by Emmanuel Leutze.
 While there is some debate among scholars how accurate the entire painting is, it is documented fact that as many as 5,000 African Americans fought in the Revolutionary War, and millions more in every American war since.

 African American history in Bucks County may not be so easy to find, but there are actually many factual experiences about the very lively presence of African Americans in the historic Borough of Yardley and its surrounding areas.
 With the help of Carol Johnson, my fellow Board member at the African American Museum of Bucks County (AAMBC), here are several little-known facts…